Proto:Daikatana (Windows)/Milestone 2/Enemies/Episode 4

 This is a sub-page of Proto:Daikatana (Windows)/Milestone 2/Enemies.

 All of these enemies can be encountered in the Episode 4 levels found in Milestone 2.

-Same deal as Episode 3; there aren't any Episode 4 levels in the prototype, but skins and models for the E4 enemies exist.
+In the Pre-Alpha, there aren't any Episode 4 levels in the prototype, but the enemies still exist in the code.

 When he sees the player, he'll start throwing pipebombs at them from his right hand.
 These pipebombs either detonate when they hit the player or a few seconds after they hit the ground.
 He strafes from side to side and moves backwards in order to make it harder for the player to hit him.

-An earlier design for the Pipebomb Exists in the pre-alpha, called “pipe.mdl”.
+An earlier design for the Pipebomb Gangster exists in the prototype, called “pipe.mdl”.
 This design looks a lot like a 1950s greaser with blonde hair, sunglasses, a black leather jacket, and holds a pipebomb in his left hand.
-Based on the quality of his texture, it's very likely he was the original version of the Pipebomb Gangster's model before being replaced with the Max Max-looking one.
+Based on the quality of his texture, it's very likely he was the original version of the Pipebomb Gangster's model before being replaced with the Mad Max-looking one.